Nylon 6 vs. nylon 6/6

-Nylon is used to make everything from barbed snap rivets and push rivets to cable twist ties, door panel retaining clips and cable strain reliefs.
-The material is a polyamide with many variants, but the most common we see used in engineering applications are nylon 6 and nylon 6/6, also referred to as nylon 66 and nylon 6.6, or using the polyamide name, PA 6 and PA 66.
+It’s a high-performing engineering plastic.
+Specifically, it’s a thermoplastic linear polyamide with many variants.
+The most common we see used in engineering applications are nylon 6 and nylon 6/6, also referred to as nylon 66 and nylon 6.6, or using the polyamide name, PA 6 and PA 66.

 - High mechanical strength